 Automotive hybrid radio platforms may receive images both over the air (assuming an HD Radio signal is in use) and over the internet.
 Before internet-based images can be delivered, however, the receiver needs to know where the station's internet content is located.
-The way that this works will depend upon the hybrid radio manufacturer, as will where static logo images are obtained and where dynamic images (like images for songs or specific advertisements) are obtained.
+This will depend upon the hybrid radio manufacturer and also where static logo images are obtained and where dynamic images (like images for songs or specific advertisements) are obtained.

-For static (logo) images, currently all hybrid radio platforms can utilize the method standardized by RadioDNS for linking logo images to over-the-air signals.
-A broadcaster accomplishes this by doing two things: 1) registering stations with RadioDNS (done free of charge) and 2) creating a System Information (SI) file for identifying the location of station logos and other static station information (including a streaming audio URL for program audio).
+For static logo images, many hybrid radio platforms can utilize the method standardized by RadioDNS for linking logo images to overthe-air signals.
+A broadcaster can accomplish this by doing two things: 1) registering stations with RadioDNS (free of charge) and 2) creating a System Information (SI) file for identifying the location of station logos and other static station information, including a streaming audio URL for program audio.